julik/rsbn/README.txt

 		rsbn/beacon_lat		(double, readonly) - geo latitude of the current beacon (can be used for calculations) rsbn/beacon_lon		(double, readonly) - geo longitude of the current beacon (can be used for calculations)

+The following datarefs are made available to implement the navigation functionalities (not evailable on all airplanes)

+		rsbn/nav/mode	(int, writable) - the selected navigation mode:
+				0 - navigation is disengaged
+				1 - radial from
+				2 - radial to
+				3 - arc counterclockwise
+				4 - arc clockwise
+				5 - SRP (arbitrary track)
+		rsbn/nav/in/azimuth (float, writable) - the selected radial, in degrees rsbn/nav/in/orbita (float, writable) - the selected arc radius, in KM rsbn/nav/in/t_angle (float, writable) - bearing from the beacon to the target point (SRP mode) rsbn/nav/in/t_dist (float, writable) - distance from the beacon to the target point (SRP mode) rsbn/nav/in/zpu (float, writable) - track heading to target (SRP mode)

+By using these the following datarefs will be provided for reading:

+		rsbn/nav/out/xtk (float, readonly) - cross-track deviation in km, negative is "right of track" rsbn/nav/out/approaching (int, readonly) - set to 1 when approaching target rsbn/nav/out/overflying (int, readonly) - set to 1 when overflying target

 ## DATASETS

 The plugin ships with two datasets.
 One is for the former USSR and DDR (German Democratic Republic), the other